themegosh/Exam-Scheduler/README.md

 <h3>User</h3>
 This is the single user cusomization page.
 Password/name/etc changing.
+This page will also be used by the administrator to create a new user.
+Likely by the id=new param.
 Parameters passed would be the User's Id.
 Only administrators should be able to change other user's info.